awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

 ## Step 3: Export an ElastiCache backup<a name="backups-exporting-procedures"></a>

 Now you've created your S3 bucket and granted ElastiCache permissions to access it\.
 Next, you can use the ElastiCache console, the AWS CLI, or the ElastiCache API to export your snapshot to it\.
-The following assumes that you have the following additional S3 specific IAM permissions\.
+The following examples assume that the IAM identity of the caller has the following additional S3 specific IAM permissions\.

 ```
 {